openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_mdl_iso_cbor.json}}

-To start with, the `format` element of the `input_descriptor` is set to `mdl_iso_cbor`, i.e. it requests presentation of a mDL in CBOR format.
+To start with, the `format` parameter of the `input_descriptor` is set to `mdl_iso_cbor`, i.e. it requests presentation of a mDL in CBOR format.

 To request user claims in ISO/IEC 18013-5:2021 mDL, a `doctype` and `namespace` of the claim needs to be specified.
 Moreover, the verifiers needs to indicate whether it intends to retain obtained user claims or not, using `intent_to_retain` property.

 Note: `intent_to_retain` is a property introduced in this example to meet requirements of [@ISO.18013-5].

-Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the wallet to submit only the data elements specified in the fields array.
+Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the wallet to submit only the data parameters specified in the fields array.
 Selective release of claims is a requirement built into an ISO/IEC 18013-5:2021 mDL data model.

 ### Presentation Response